The Best Nintendo Switch Games to Play in 2023

-Second, with PS5 and Xbox Series X shortages still an issue, the Switch is the most easily accessible console out there.
+Despite being a little older now, the Nintendo Switch is still arguably the best video game console on the market.
+With PS5 and Xbox Series X shortages still an issue, the Switch is the most easily accessible console out there.

 Here are our choices for the best games on Nintendo Switch.

-No big deal, Breath of the Wild was only the consensus best game of 2017.
+Breath of the Wild was only the consensus best game of 2017.
 The game many believe is the best ever made.
 The game that somehow managed to actually outsell the Nintendo Switch itself on launch.

 Still no idea how that actually happened, but it did.

 The Legend of Zelda: Breath of the Wild is a legitimate masterpiece that strips back the open-world genre to its core elements and rewrites its DNA for pure adventure.